 Under the current legislation, Fire Risk Assessments are a legal requirement for all UK businesses, and organisations who employ 5 or more people are required to record the significant findings.
 Each organisation must appoint a nominated ‘Responsible Person’ whose role it is to reduce to as low as reasonably practicable the risk of fire and associated hazards for all people on the premises.
 The risk assessment must be documented and available for inspection by the required authorities.

 When booking an assessment we will agree a mutually convenient time to visit your premises.
-We also provide a range of other fire services please call us today on 01685 706555 for further information.
+We also provide a range of other fire services please email us at firstname.lastname@example.org or call us on 01685 706555 for further information.